Seguridad Social

 What the Seguridad Social covers

-How the system is structured
+How the system is structured: TGSS and INSS

 Your NUSS: the number that connects everything

-Four routes into the system
+The four routes into the system

-1: You are employed by a Spanish company
+Route 1: You are employed by a Spanish company

 Our Seguridad Social Employee module guides you through what your employer should do, what you do yourself, and how to get your Tarjeta Sanitaria.

-2: You are self employed (autónomo)
+Route 2: You are self employed (autónomo)

 Our Autónomo module covers both the Hacienda registration (Modelo 036) and the TGSS registration, step by step.